cablehead/ktlawsf/src/markdown/virgin-america-class-action.md

 # Updates and Notices to Virgin America Class Members

-_Update 8/19/22: The Court took the hearing that was scheduled for 8/18/22 off-calendar and indicated it will be issuing a ruling on Plaintiffs’ Motion to Amend the Judgment.
-We are awaiting that ruling.
-Check back here for further updates._
+### Update 12/30/22:  The federal district court has issued its order on Plaintiffs’ motion to amend the judgment.
+A copy of the ruling is available [here](documents/bernstein-v-virgin-america-order-motion-to-amend-judgment.pdf).
+The total judgment is now approximately $31 million, which is less than what Plaintiffs’ had asked for from the Court and much more than what Virgin had argued was the correct amount.
+There are still additional steps to go before there is a final judgment and distribution of funds—this will likely take several more months.
+We also will not have any specifics on how much each individual Class member will be paid until there is a final judgment and the Court rules on fees and costs.

+### Please check back here for further updates.

 Dear Class Members: